 - Both these floor cleaning tools have LED headlights that illuminate the floor and track dust

-- Whole machine HEPA filtration
+- A whole machine HEPA filtration

 - Interchangeable tools make this as versatile as a Dyson cordless